 Absolutely!
 In fact, I always make the filling a day before and store it in clean airtight box.
 The filling keeps very well in refrigerator upto 3 days.

-Can we make the samosa vegan?
+Can we make it vegan?

 Yes, absolutely!
 The Punjabi samosa recipe makes the use ghee for the dough.
 You just need to replace ghee with oil and it’s vegan!

 Why did the samosa turn out oily and soft after deep frying them?

 The only reason that brings this concern is the consistency of the dough.
 Adding too much water to flour and then kneading it to a soft dough will make them oily and soft.